DFE-Digital/get-into-teaching-app/app/views/content/blog/getting-ready-to-apply.md

 * a taste of teaching
 * funding to train
 * one-to-one support
-* advice from trainees or newly qualified teachers
+* advice from trainees or recently qualified teachers

 [Sign up for personalised guidance in your inbox](/mailinglist/signup/name).